dusrb37/Anonymize-Anyone/README.md

 - `--DIFFERENCE_DIR` path-for difference images
 - `--output_dir` where to save/log to
 - `--instance_prompt` prompt that you want to train
-- `--train_text_encoder` Fine-tuning `text_encoder` with `unet` can give much better results, especially for faces.
+- `--train_text_encoder` Fine-tuning `text_encoder` with `unet` can give much better results, especially for faces

 ##### Loss

 - `--ffel_weight` Focused Feature Enhancement Loss
-- `--threshold` Parameter for critical feature mask, It is recommended to experiment by adjusting it up or down from 0.5.
+- `--threshold` Parameter for critical feature mask, It is recommended to experiment by adjusting it up or down from 0.5
 - `--with_difference_loss` Difference Loss
 - `--difference_prompt` prompt that you want to preserve
-- `--num_difference_images` Number of generating images for difference prompt, 200-300 worked well for our cases.
+- `--num_difference_images` Number of generating images for difference prompt, 200-300 worked well for our cases

 ### 2. Train for DPO